byuflowlab/FLOWPanel.jl/docs/src/examples/blendedwingbody-aero.md

     3. **Choose the right solver for the geometry:**
-        Use the least-squares solver with watertight bodies (`bodytype = pnl.RigidWakeBody{pnl.VortexRing, 2}`), and the direct linear solve with open bodies
+        Use the least-squares solver with watertight bodies (`bodytype = pnl.RigidWakeBody{pnl.VortexRing, 2}`), and the direct linear solver with open bodies
         (`bodytype = pnl.RigidWakeBody{pnl.VortexRing}`).
 The least-squares
         solver runs much faster in GPU
         (`pnl.solve(body, Uinfs, Das, Dbs; GPUArray=CUDA.CuArray{Float32})`),